HiddenHarmsHub/comparison-interface/README.md

 ### Running the provided examples

 This sequence of commands will allow you setup and run one of the pre-configured examples.
-Examples are provided for each of the three types of item pair selection described in the introduction.
+Examples are provided for each of the three types of item pair selection described in the introduction,the example files can be found in the examples directory inside the comparison_interface directory.

 1. equal item weight options
     * config-equal-item-weights.json